MoFEM/mofem-cephas/mofem/doc/markdown/installation_with_spack.md

 ~~~~~

 Furthermore, in the directory `$HOME/mofem_install/mofem-cephas` you will find
 build directory `core-build-WithDebugInfo-vhv7opa`.
-Note that the hash in the name of the directory is matching the first column in the list printed by executing `spack find -lv mofem-cephas`.
+Note that the hash in the name of the directory is matching the one in first column in the list printed by executing `spack find -lv mofem-cephas`.

 You can now start to develop code in the MoFEM core library.
 If you change directory to
 ~~~~~